Learn The Pros and Cons of Moderatio...

 1. Not for Severe Alcohol Problems

-Moderation management isn’t recommended for people with severe alcohol use disorder.
-For these individuals, even small amounts of alcohol can quickly lead to bigger problems.
+Moderation management isn't recommended for people with severe alcohol use disorder.
+For these people, even small amounts of alcohol can lead to a return to heavier drinking.

 2. Requires Self-Control